 Deciding whether the use of e-cigarettes constitutes “smoking” and whether they should ultimately be allowed in your non-smoking property is confusing.
 With so many definitions surrounding the traditional idea of “smoking,” landlords must proactively attack this issue to avoid later problems with tenants.

-With more people turning to the use of e-cigarettes, landlords in the Montgomery County area are faced with a looming dilemma:
+With more people turning to the use of e-cigarettes, landlords in the Washington, DC area are faced with a looming dilemma:

 Should e-cigarettes be allowed in your non-smoking property?

 To help answer this question we will take a look at some the most common issues surrounding e-cigarettes in hopes that this will help you decide whether or not to allow this alternative method of smoking in your rental property.

 Electronic cigarettes use water vapor mixed with nicotine, flavorings, and other unregulated chemicals in a battery operated device.
 When you suck in on an e-cigarette, the battery activates a heating coil that boils the nicotine solution that you suck in as steam.
 This entire process is not known as smoking.
 Rather, it is referred to as “vaping”.

 Although e-cigarettes do use nicotine, much like a traditional cigarette, they differ in that they do not use tobacco so they do not burn.
 They can be manufactured to resemble cigarettes, cigars, and even pipes.
 Even more so, they can be made to look like ordinary electronic devices such as pens or USB memory sticks.